Melani Nanai: Senior career

 He joined Premiership Rugby side Worcester Warriors ahead of the 2019–20 season.
 He remained at the club until the end of the 2022 season before returning to New Zealand.

-In July, 2022, he signed to play NPC with Bay of Plenty alongside younger brother Kitiona.
-Unfortunately due to long-term injuries, neither took the field during the season, but in October 2022, it was announced Melani would sign for the Crusaders for the 2023 Super Rugby Pacific Competition.
+In July 2022, Melani signed to play in the NPC for Bay Of Plenty alongside brothers Kitiona and Codemeru Vai for the 2022 and 2023 seasons.
+He went on to play for the Crusaders Super Rugby side in 2023 under the guidance of Scott Robertson.
+Following this, he was scheduled to play for Rugby New York in the MLR for 2024, but after the club filed closure in December 2023, Nanai signed to play for the newly formed Vancouver Highlanders in the Rugby Players Challenge Summer Series.

 Super Rugby

 Just 5 appearances at provincial level were enough to convince Auckland-based Super Rugby franchise the Blues to name him in their wider training group for the 2015 Super Rugby season.
 He enjoyed a hugely impressive debut campaign playing at Super Rugby level, making 13 starts in the outside back positions and scoring 3 tries.
 Tana Umaga replaced Sir John Kirwan as Blues head coach ahead of the 2016 Super Rugby season and he promoted Nanai to their first team squad.
 Again he was a regular through 2016, mostly in the fullback position vacated by Charles Piutau and this time he scored 5 times in 11 appearances.

 Melani continued to play for the Blues until 2019, gaining 64 appearances for the franchise and in the same year winning the award for Blues’ Players Player of the Year.

-In 2023 he will return to Super Rugby in a move to the Crusaders.
+In 2023 he returned to Super Rugby in a move to the Crusaders on a one-year deal.